 Steve Haines joined Save the Children as Head of UK Policy and Strategy, set up their first Global Campaign Team and was Director of Advocacy and Campaigns.
-He has previously worked as an advisor the President of Rwanda and an advisor to the Nuffield Review of Education, the Department for Education's Innovation Unit and the Learning and Skills Council.
-Steve co-edited Education, Disability and Social Policy published by Policy Press in 2011.
+He has previously worked as an advisor to the President of Rwanda, the Nuffield Review of Education, the Department for Education's Innovation Unit and the Learning and Skills Council.
+Steve co-edited Education, Disability and Social Policy which was published by Policy Press in 2011.

 Tessa Hainsworth worked as a marketing manager at The Body Shop.
 She now lives in Cornwall with her husband and two children.